Adam Kendall: You know what I like about this school?

 Linwood Boomer’s Personal Life

 Linwood Boomer remains a bit private regarding his personal life.
 We do know he married Tracy Katsky, a producer in her right.
-Linwood and Tracy have four children and are active in fundraising.
+The couple is active in fundraising.
 You can find them coordinating fundraisers for California Community Foundation (CCF).
 With the help of CCF, they founded Healing California, which provides free medical, dental, and vision care to Californians in need, focusing on homeless veterans.
 In Healing California’s first ten months, they’ve served more than 1,000 people.
-(5)

 Linwood Boomer’s Awards and Accolades